zammad/zammad-org/src/it/reference/proxy-connections.md

 ---
 order: 10
-title: 'Proxy e connessioni'
+title: 'Proxy and connections'
 ---

-# Proxy e connessioni
+# Proxy and connections

 ## Proxy